 It was Canada’s 150 the year I visited so one thing that was unique this year is that Kingston’s food scene is paying tribute to Canada’s 150 Birthday by creating new dishes that prominently feature local ingredients.

 At Le Chien Noir Bistro, they served the Hunter’s Poutine which has Québec venison, brie, sauteed mushrooms and roasted shallot jus.
-You can find the rest of the restaurants participating and their corresponding dishes here.

 Website / Address: 69 Brock St, Kingston, Ontario K7L 1R8